top of page

 -Herbert Muschamp

 The City of Round Rock approved the 2022 Budget in September 2021 and included in the budget a one-time allocation of $300,000.00 for Historic Preservation Projects and an annual budget of 3% of the Hotel Occupancy Taxes for the same purpose.
-Round Rock Preservation will advocate that the first funds from the 2022 be used for the Restoration of the Round Rock Old Stagecoach Inn.
-The engraved history bricks for a display near the Inn have been ordered and delivered to City of Round Rock Parks & Recreation Department.
-The bricks are waiting to be installed as a part of the City's Heritage Trail West Project.
-A new contractor was hired in late 2022.
-The project is exspected to be completed in 2024.
+Round Rock Preservation advocated that the first funds from the 2022 be used for the Restoration of the Round Rock Old Stagecoach Inn.
+The engraved history bricks for a display near the Inn were delivered to City of Round Rock Parks & Recreation Department.
+The engraved history bricks were installed as part of the City's Heritage Trail West Project and unveiled at the Stagecoach Inn grand opening on October 19, 2024.
+The contractor for the restoration phase of the Round Rock Stagecoach Inn Project was hired on April 13, 2023.
+The SCI project and the engraved brick project were completed in October 2024.
+25 Apr 2024 RRP provided the City of Round Rock $53,000.00 to help fund restoration of windows, doors, floors, and roof at the RR Stagecoach Inn.
+The Parks Department is still working on signage for the park and the furnishings for the Stagecoach Inn.
+RR Preservation will meet with City Leaders on 25 February 2025 to obtain an update on the Stagecoach Inn decor and furnishing.
+RR Preservation has commissioned Cathy Munson, Grand daughter of William Walsh, and a local artist to paint large pictures to be displayed over the two fireplaces inside the Inn.

 FUNDRAISING

-$2,500 paid to City of Round Rock (2017)-Relocation Costs
+$2,500 (Provided to City of Round Rock (2017)

 Restoration Funds: